Defending Muḥammad in Modernity

 SherAli Tareen is associate professor of religious studies at Franklin and Marshall College.
 He is co-editor of Imagining the Public in Modern South Asia.

-Margrit Pernau is a senior researcher at the Max Planck Institute for Human Development.
+Margrit Pernau is a senior researcher at the Max Planck Institute for Human Development and author of Ashraf Into Middle Classes: Muslims in Nineteenth-Century Delhi.